 Cragheart Perks Detailed

-Like most perk choices for characters in Gloomhaven the Cragheart has fairly straight forward decisions for ordering.
+Like most perk choices for characters in Gloomhaven the Cragheart has fairly straight forward decisions in terms of order.
 Your first priority is to clean up your attacks of -1 and add some healthy +1 options which the Cragheart can take three times before removing our zeros to ensure most of our attacks start to hit above expectations.
-Follow this up with the +2 muddles gives our consistent area of effect ranged attacks even more damage but also potential utility when activated reducing the damage our melee allies may take.
+Follow this up with the +2 muddles which gives our consistent area of effect ranged attacks some potential utility when activated reducing the damage that our team takes.

 At this stage you can either continue one building damage with +1s or if you are tired of scenario effects ruining your day you can look to take this now.
 If you do plan to use an armour with negative effects don’t forget to also grab the remove negative item effects perk as appropriate so you aren’t adding negative modifiers into your deck and reducing your important damage output.
-I wouldn’t rush to take the negative -2 but two +2 perk as it can have a significant impact on your plans each turn although its reduced somewhat if you have an ally to regularly strengthen your biggest attacks.
+I wouldn’t rush to take the negative -2 but two +2 perk as it can have a significant impact on your plans each turn although should be obtained eventually given that it’s an overall net gain to damage.

 Cragheart Enhancements Detailed

-These other enhancements focus on giving you some additional movement on the likes of Rumbling Advance with a few other candidates (such as Backup Ammunition) with bottom moves that you’ll be holding onto for a while that can also take an extra move or jump.
+Your other enhancements focus on giving you some additional movement on the likes of Rumbling Advance with a few other core movement cards (such as Backup Ammunition) also good candidates for an extra.
 Second to this strengthen on Blunt Force bottom is incredible given we are using this as an initiative setup card from the time we unlock it and provides a consistent damage boost.
 Further damage can be added directly to Massive Boulder given it is an efficient cost option for either raw attack or wound depending on the party members you have with you.

 Cragheart Items Detailed

-After these items your choices from the starting items are less clear and start to become party dependant.
-Piercing Bow for example can be good in shielded enemy scenarios if you don’t have another suitable class to deal with them although you do have your own sources of direct damage to bypass shields so is not a must have.
-The Minor Power Potion is similar in this regard in that the extra damage does wonders for an area of effect attack in each scenario.
-The choice of armour as a Cragheart is possibly the hardest choice of all with Hide Armour, Leather Armour and even Cloak of Invisibility being perfectly viable depending on playstyle and party needs.
-Hide Armour should be taken only after you have the respective perk to remove negative item effects though.
+After these core items your choices from the starting items are less clear and start to become party dependant.
+Piercing Bow for example can be good in shielded enemy scenarios if you don’t have another suitable class to deal with them although you do have your own sources of direct damage to bypass shields so definitely not a must have.
+The Minor Power Potion is similar in this regard in that the extra damage does wonders for an area of effect attack in each scenario but is not an urgent buy.
+The choice of armour as a Cragheart is possibly the hardest choice of all with Leather Armour, Hide Armour and even Cloak of Invisibility being perfectly viable depending on playstyle and party needs.
+If taking Hide Armour it should be taken only after you have the respective perk to remove negative item effects though.